 There is inter-patient variability in the potency of opioid drugs and opioid formulations.
-Therefore, a conservative approach is advised when determining the total daily dosage of TYLENOL® with Codeine.
-It is safer to underestimate a patient's 24-hour TYLENOL® with Codeine dosage than to overestimate the 24-hour TYLENOL® with Codeine dosage and manage an adverse reaction due to overdose.
+Therefore, a conservative approach is advised when determining the total daily dosage of TYLENOL® with Codeine tablets.
+It is safer to underestimate a patient's 24-hour TYLENOL® with Codeine tablets dosage than to overestimate the 24-hour TYLENOL® with Codeine tablets dosage and manage an adverse reaction due to overdose.

 Titration and Maintenance of Therapy

-Individually titrate TYLENOL® with Codeine to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving TYLENOL® with Codeine to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see WARNINGS].
+Individually titrate TYLENOL® with Codeine tablets to a dose that provides adequate analgesia and minimizes adverse reactions.
+Continually reevaluate patients receiving TYLENOL® with Codeine tablets to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse (see WARNINGS).
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

 More about Tylenol with Codeine (acetaminophen / codeine)